wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 > - [Queues](/documentation/articles/vs-storage-cloud-services-getting-started-queues)
 > - [Tables](/documentation/articles/vs-storage-cloud-services-getting-started-tables)

-##Overview
+## Overview

-This article describes how to get started with Azure blob storage after you created or referenced an Azure storage account by using the Visual Studio **Add Connected Services** dialog in a Visual Studio cloud services project.
+This article describes how to get started with Azure Blob Storage after you created or referenced an Azure Storage account by using the Visual Studio **Add Connected Services** dialog in a Visual Studio cloud services project.
 We'll show you how to access and create blob containers, and how to perform common tasks like uploading, listing, and downloading blobs.
 The samples are written in C\# and use the [Azure Storage Client Library for .NET](https://msdn.microsoft.com/zh-cn/library/azure/dn261237.aspx).

-Azure Blob storage is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
+Azure Blob Storage is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
 A single blob can be any size.
 Blobs can be things like images, audio and video files, raw data, and document files.

 Just as files live in folders, storage blobs live in containers.
 After you have created a storage, you create one or more containers in the storage.
 For example, in a storage called “Scrapbook,” you can create containers in the storage called “images” to store pictures and another called “audio” to store audio files.
 After you create the containers, you can upload individual blob files to them.

-- See [How to use Blob Storage from .NET](/documentation/articles/storage-dotnet-how-to-use-blobs) for more information on programmatically manipulating blobs.
+- For more information on programmatically manipulating blobs, see [How to use blob storage from .NET](/documentation/articles/storage-dotnet-how-to-use-blobs).
-- See [Storage documentation](http://www.windowsazure.cn/documentation/services/storage/) for general information about Azure Storage.
+- For general information about Azure Storage,see [Storage documentation](/documentation/services/storage/).
-- See [Cloud Services documentation](http://www.windowsazure.cn/documentation/services/cloud-services/) for general information about Azure cloud services.
+- For general information about Azure Cloud Services, see [Cloud Services documentation](/documentation/services/cloud-services/).
-- See [ASP.NET](http://www.asp.net) for more information about programming ASP.NET applications.
+- For more information about programming ASP.NET applications, see [ASP.NET](http://www.asp.net).

-##Access blob containers in code
+## Access blob containers in code

-To programmatically access blobs in Cloud Service projects, you need to add the following items, if they're not already present.
+To programmatically access blobs in cloud service projects, you need to add the following items, if they're not already present.

 1. Add the following code namespace declarations to the top of any C# file in which you wish to programmatically access Azure Storage.